taste-technologists/taste-technologists.github.io/index.md

 Alternatively, you can select "Sign up" to go to the following page and register as a new user:

-### Home page

-After logging in, you are taken to the home page, which presents a form where you can complete and/or update your personal profile:

-### Add Project page

-Once you are logged in, you can define new projects with the Add Project page:

 ### Filter page